mayafrog/fineavoidanceSA/README.md

 # fineavoidanceSA
-Android application that alerts users when they are on a road that may contain a mobile speed camera
+Android application that alerts users when they are on a road (in South Australia) that may contain a mobile speed camera